nxskok/pasias/docs/12-regression.md

 instead it uses a thing called AIC.
 At each step, the variable with the lowest AIC comes out, and when `<none>` bubbles up to the top, that's when you stop.
-The `test="F"` means "include an $F$-test", but the procedure still uses AIC (it just shows you n
+The `test="F"` means "include an $F$-test", but the procedure still uses AIC (it just shows you an
 $F$-test each time as well).
 In this case, the other variables were in the same order throughout, but they don't have to be (in the same way that removing one variable from a multiple regression can